Nothing to Declare (short story)

-Nothing to Declare is a work of short fiction by Richard Ford first appearing in the collection Sorry for Your Trouble: Stories in 2020, and published by Ecco Press.
+"Nothing to Declare" is a short story by Richard Ford first appearing in the collection Sorry for Your Trouble: Stories in 2020, and published by Ecco Press.
 Two former lovers, Sandy McGuinness and Alix, suddenly cross paths after thirty-five years.
-The story examines the limits of memory, and the regrets and discontentments that emerge from reexamining life’s inflection points.
+The story examines the limits of memory, and the regrets and discontentments that emerge from reexamining life's inflection points.